 California Property Taxes

-Compared to the national average property tax rate of 1.08 percent, California’s standard property tax rate is at 0.73 percent.
+Compared to the national average property tax rate of 0.99%, California’s standard property tax rate is 0.71%.
 That’s great news for active adults worried about California’s cost of living.
 That lower property tax rate helps offset the higher-than-average cost of living.
-To calculate the exact amount of property tax you would be expected to pay requires your property’s assessed value multiplied by the current property tax rate based on your property’s address.
+Calculating the exact property tax you would be expected to pay requires your property’s assessed value multiplied by the current property tax rate based on your property’s address.

 California Retirement Income Taxes

-The income tax rate in California ranges from one to 13.3 percent, depending on which tax bracket you’re in.
+The income tax rate in California ranges from 1% to 12.3%, depending on which tax bracket you’re in.
 The retirement income tax rate remains the same, but California does exempt Social Security retirement benefits from taxation.
-However, California is one of the states that, unfortunately, taxes pensions.
+However, California is one of the states that taxes pensions.

 California Tax Exemptions for Seniors

-California offers a number of property tax exemptions for seniors, including proposition 60 and 90, which allow homeowners aged 55+ to move into a new home without significantly increasing their property taxes.
+California offers several property tax exemptions for seniors, including Proposition 60 and 90, which allow homeowners aged 55+ to move into a new home without significantly increasing their property taxes.
 Disabled veterans living or moving to California enjoy a significant tax exemption, starting at $100,000.

 Also, homeowners in California voted to approve Proposition 19 on November 3, 2020.
 This new law means those over 55 can move residences up to three times in their lifetime, all while keeping their current property tax rate.
 However, their children may not be able to keep that low tax rate.